akka/akka-grpc-quickstart-scala.g8/docs/src/main/paradox/index.md

 ### Client

 In this example we have the client in the same project as the server.
-That is common for testing purposes but for real usage you or another team would have another project (another service) that is using the client and doesn't implement the server side of the service.
+That is common for testing purposes but for real usage you or another team would have a separate project (different service) that is using the client and doesn't implement the server side of the service.
 Between such projects you would only share the proto file (by copying it).

 From the same proto file that was used on the server side classes are generated for the client: